 Here’s how ioki Hamburg works

-The ioki Hamburg on-demand service is a public transport system with no fixed timetable or lines, which is fully integrated into the tariff of the Hamburger Verkehrsverbund (HVV).
-VHH is rolling out the service together with ioki, the Deutsche Bahn subsidiary for intelligent on-demand mobility.
+The ioki Hamburg on-demand service is a new public transport system with no fixed timetable or lines, which is fully integrated into the tariff of the Hamburger Verkehrsverbund (HVV).
+VHH is rolling out the new service together with ioki, the Deutsche Bahn subsidiary for intelligent on-demand mobility.
 Passengers with similar routes are automatically bundled into carpools and transported together using a sophisticated algorithm.
 Additional stopping points were set up in the service area at intervals of no more than 200 meters.
 In this way, the area is optimally covered and the existing public transport system is supplemented in a suitable way.
-The innovative on-demand service was awarded the German Mobility Award in 2019.
+The innovative on-demand service was awarded the German Mobility Prize in 2019.